Joble9012/Joble9012/README.md

 - Northeast: local ads, exclusive items, in-store sampling.
 - Adjust operations based on foot traffic analysis.

-## Reflection
-This project gave me hands-on experience applying a full data analytics workflow from start to finish, strengthening my skills in data generation, cleaning, visualization, and interpretation while also teaching me to think critically about real-world business problems.
-The hardest but most rewarding part was creating the synthetic dataset.
-Making realistic daily sales that matched seasonal trends, busy times of day, and customer preferences took a lot of planning and trial and error.
-This not only mimicked real business situations but also showed me how complex sales data can really be.
-Through the project, I gained a deeper understanding of how data can inform strategic decisions in multi-location retail and developed stronger analytical intuition for spotting patterns, identifying growth opportunities, and recommending actionable solutions.
-Overall, the experience reinforced my ability to transform raw data into meaningful insights that drive business performance.

 ## Tech Stack
 `Python` `Pandas` `Tableau`